wds4/tribal-tapestry/essays/bookJustification/introduction/completeHypothesis.md

 ## Explanation

-The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).
+The two cognitive modes differ in three fundamental ways: why, when, what

 ## Why
 - The purpose of the standard cognitive mode is to maintain a model of the world that is relevant, accurate, and most importantly, *useful*.